Cat6A – 11 Reasons Why It Should Be Your Standard in 2024

 8. CAT6A is backwards compatible

-Category 6A cable is backward compatible with the RJ45 interface.
+Category 6A cable is backward compatible with the RJ45 interface making them a great option when replacing Cat6 cable without having to fully upgrade your network.

 9. CAT6A Cables Offer Flexibility